intj-t/intj-t/README.md

 <a href="https://snap.stanford.edu/">Stanford SNAP</a>

-Please try and find Muse Magazine a Hollywood periodial, there are Mastermind Muses in Hollywood.
-I tested as a INTJ-T at the University of California
-I was diganosed with Scizoaffective in 2001, worked one odd retail job in 2005.
+Please try and find Muse Magazine a Hollywood periodial, I tested as a INTJ-T at the University of California I was diganosed with Scizoaffective in 2001, worked one odd retail job in 2005.
 And graduated as a Computer Science valedictorian.
 My family is working on a Trust with bank documents and my family is not funding my startup.
 I work on tangable common equity in market M&A. I have about 3 market exits on my books.